 Sweet Potato and Yukon Gold Bake

-- 2 pounds of sweet potatoes, mixed in color if available, peeled and sliced into 1/8-inch thick rounds
+2 pounds sweet potatoes mixed in color if available, peeled and sliced into 1/8-inch thick rounds

 Caramelize the onions:

 Heat olive oil in a large, thick-bottomed pot on medium heat.
 Add the sliced onions, toss to coat, lower the heat to medium low and cover.
-Let cook for 15 to 20 while you are slicing the sweet potatoes and yukon golds, stirring occasionally, until completely softened.
+Let cook for 15 to 20 stirring occasionally, until completely softened.

 Then increase the heat to medium high and cook uncovered until golden brown.
 Remove from heat and stir in salt and thyme.

-Peel and slice all of the sweet potatoes and yukon golds:
+Peel and slice the sweet potatoes and Yukon golds:

 Try to make them uniform in size.